Dairy and Antibiotics: Can You Take Them Together?

 • Antacids containing calcium, aluminum, or magnesium (Tums, Maalox, Mylanta)

-• Iron, zinc, and magnesium supplements (including milk of magnesia)
+• Iron, zinc, and magnesium supplements, including milk of magnesia

-• Sucralfate, lanthanum carbonate, sevelamer
+• Sucralfate, lanthanum carbonate, and sevelamer

 • Bismuth subsalicylate (Pepto-Bismol)